mvolkmann/MyUnixEnv/notes/GoNotes.md

 - cd to the `src` which should contain one `.go` file in the `main` package with a `main` function
 - enter `watcher`
+  - can also specify command-line arguments to be passed to the app